 I hope you enjoyed the list.
 What is your Top10 goal setting books?
 Have you had good or other experience with these books?
 I am very interested to hear your thoughts and comments.
 Let me know which books you have read and send me a message on your thoughts as you run through the list.
 Have a great time absorbing the material in these books, reflecting and most importantly implementing their tips for your success.

 Most of these books can be found from your local library or Ebay books, Audible , Kindle , Amazon, Barnes and Noble , Bookfinder.com or this list of 15 online services

-JAMSO helps business leaders implement great solutions in business intelligence and offer you additional expertise with training in goal setting and KPI management for your success.
+JAMSO helps business leaders implement great solutions in business intelligence and offer you additional expertise with our free published content.
+This can be applied or inspire your training in goal setting and KPI management for your success.
 Join and follow us on Pinterest with over 40 boards covering areas such as goals, BI, DataViz, project management, Fintech, Manufacturing, design and KPI specialist areas.
-You can chat with us and join thousands of followers on Twitter to gain daily tips, white papers and insights.